gamachisAw/test-project/README.md

    cd test-project

 2. Clone the repository:
+    ```bash
    mvn clean install

-3.Set up the environment variables for encryption:
+3. Set up the environment variables for encryption:
- **Create a .env file in the root directory and add the following line**:
+- **Create a .env file in the root directory and add the following line**: